New Ways to Die: Plot summary

-The Thunderbolts led by Norman Osborn/Green Goblin come to New York City to hunt down the fugitive Spider-Man, who has been framed for a series of murders.
-Meanwhile, at the F.E.A.S.T. shelter run by Martin Li (Mister Negative), the cancer-ridden Eddie Brock is miraculously healed.
-When the Thunderbolts track Spider-Man to the F.E.A.S.T. shelter, Brock reacts to the Venom Symbiote (currently bonded to Mac Gargan), transforming into Anti-Venom (a hero with the ability to heal others and purify diseases).
-Now able to destroy every kind of sickness, he attacks Venom and cures him which destroys most of his symbiote.
-Spider-Man and Anti-Venom team up to take down the Thunderbolts.
+The Thunderbolts, led by Norman Osborn, come to New York City to hunt down the fugitive Spider-Man, who has been framed for a series of murders.
+Meanwhile, at the F.E.A.S.T. shelter run by Martin Li, the cancer-ridden Eddie Brock is miraculously healed.
+When the Thunderbolts track Spider-Man to the F.E.A.S.T. shelter, the effects of Li's healing on Brock combine with the Venom symbiote to create Anti-Venom, a symbiote with healing powers.
+Brock, bound to Anti-Venom, works with Spider-Man to take down the Thunderbolts.
 Anti-Venom fights Venom in a new, improved scorpion armor from Norman Osborn.
-"Venorpion" hits Anti-Venom with his stinger and injects a super-poisonous toxin into him that dissolves his suit.
+"Venorpion" hits Anti-Venom with his stinger and injects a toxin into him that dissolves his suit.
 After a battle which results in a building collapsing, Songbird tells Spider-Man to lie low for the next few days.
 Osborn then holds a press conference, saying that Spider-Man has died in the collapse.
-At the end of the book, Eddie's suit later reforms.
+Meanwhile, Brock's suit reforms.